jacekobst1/howbigg/posts/oled-vs-led.md

 TVs.
 These cutting-edge displays deliver stunning visuals with deep blacks and vibrant colors.
-So whether you're looking for a 55-inch LED TV for your living room or 85-inch OLED TV for an immersive cinematic experience, weighing the pros and cons will help you make an informed choice.
+So whether you're looking for a 55-inch LED TV for your living room or 85-inch OLED TV for an immersive cinematic experience, weighing the pros and cons will help you decide.

 Let's dive in!